- Life Insurance: A Great Career Opportunity

 Professional development opportunities can be found with a number of associations which include the National Alliance for Insurance Education and Research as well as the Independent Insurance Agents and Brokers of America.
 These organizations offer online training courses and seminars.

-Many ask why insurance is so heavily regulated, thinking that it is because of poor ethics on the part of the insurance industry.
-The government has been regulating the insurance industry for more than 100 years to protect consumers rights. and to ensure the insurer remains solvent.
-States also highly govern sales and marketing as Tony Steuer reminds us.
+Many ask why insurance is so heavily regulated, and it’s not a result of ethical concerns regarding the insurance industry.
+The government has been regulating the insurance industry for more than 100 years to protect consumers rights – and to make certain insurers remain solvent.

 - Category: Articles Library, Company Profiles, Industry News, Life Insurance, Tips